brownplt/iticse-in-flow-2014/in-flow-assignments/tirronen/asgn-1.md

 students.
 For example, it is conceivable that such a large number of reviews is perceived to unbeareably delay and interrupt the students work.

-We included a few practical factors migitate getting tired of the exercise.
+We included a few practical factors mitigate getting tired of the exercise.
 First, each of the stages is presented to the student as a new exercise and second, the exercise is spread out throughout the course so that the first step is taken on the first week, while the last one is returned at the end of the